uclasoles/UCLA-SOLES-website/README.md

 > npm install
 ```

-For more detailed information on setting up your development environment please see our Wiki (add link to the wiki here).
+For more detailed information on setting up your development environment please see the [Development Environment section of our Wiki](https://github.com/uclasoles/UCLA-SOLES-website/wiki/Development-Environment).

 ## Release History
 - Planned: 0.1.0 (October 1st, 2019)